niolabs/docs/docs/blocks/block-development.md

 All {{ book.product }} blocks inherit from the base block class.
 The first import in `example_block.py` from the block template is `nio.block.base`.
 If you explore the code inside `nio.block.base`, you find explanatory docstrings for each method, including methods to override in your custom block along with higher-level context.

-The base block class uses the {{ book.product }} framework described below. {{ book.product }} blocks work according the following principals:
+The base block class uses the {{ book.product }} framework described below. {{ book.product }} blocks work according to the following principles:
 * Signals are passed as lists.
 See [Understanding Signals](/service-design-patterns/understanding-signals.md).
 * Block properties are declared as class attributes.
 For example, `speed = IntProperty(title='Speed', default=30)`
 * Block properties must be called with a function invocation to obtain the value.
-For example to get value the speed property defined above, call `self.setSpeed(self.speed())`
+For example to get the value of the speed property defined above, call `self.setSpeed(self.speed())`
 * Commands are declared as decorator.
 For example:
   ```python